42Curriculum/Sastantua/README.md

 ## Our battle will be legendary!

-After a year spent training amongst the best,
+*After a year spent training amongst the best,*

-I trace my steps back to the source...
+*I trace my steps back to the source...*

-Here, an old enemy will be laid to rest,
+*Here, an old enemy will be laid to rest,*

-Once fate has taken its course
+*Once fate has taken its course*

-It all ends where it began!
-En garde, Sastantua!
+**It all ends where it began!
+En garde, Sastantua!**

 ---
 ### The two pyramids:

 Unlike most people during the piscine, my attempt to code Sastantua was very short.
-After about an hour thinking about the problem, me and my partner decided that it would be easier to reverse engineer it from the provided executable.
+After about an hour spent thinking about the problem, me and my partner decided that it would be easier to reverse engineer it from the provided executable.

-It goes without saying that it was not actually easier and that we did not succeed.
+**It goes without saying that it was not actually easier**.
 All we were able to do was recover some of the comments and waste the remainder of the day looking through assembly guides...

-And thus this is my first (and last hopefully) true attempt at coding Sastantua.
+And thus this is my first (and last) attempt at coding Sastantua.
 I will also attempt to reverse engineer it, so that I may become the one true master of the Pyramid

-### Cstantua :
+### Cstantua : Just the regular Sastantua in C, nothing impressive.

-Just the regular Sastantua in C, nothing impressive.
+![alt text][sas]

-Coding it to norme for the complete piscine experience.
+*Coding it to norme for the complete piscine experience.*

 Norme:
 ```